gnuton/asuswrt-merlin.ng/README.md

 If you cannot find your router in the above list, please read [here](https://github.com/gnuton/asuswrt-merlin.ng/issues/140)!

 Not sure which version you have?
 V1?
 V2?
-Enable SSH, then ssh onto your router and run ```nvram get productid```
+Enable SSH, then ssh into your router and run ```nvram get productid```

 ---------------------